appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/create-approval-workflow.md

 * A self-hosted instance of Appsmith.
 Refer to the [Appsmith installation guides](/getting-started/setup/installation-guides) for detailed instructions on setting up your Appsmith instance.
 * Basic knowledge of creating a webhook workflow in Appsmith.
 For more information, see [Tutorial - Create Webhook Workflow](/workflows/tutorials/create-webhook-workflow).
-* Set up a Form in your app that allows users to raise refund requests.
-* Configured your Refund datasource and SMTP datasource in your workspace.
+* Configured your datasource that manages your data, and SMTP datasource if you want to notify users in your workspace.
 If not, configure these datasources.
 For more information on configuring datasource, see the available [Datasources](/connect-data/reference) in Appsmith.

 ## Setup workflow